What Is Depression?

 Childhood depression is different from the normal "blues" and everyday emotions that occur as a child develops.
 If your child is sad, this does not necessarily mean he or she has significant depression.
 It's when the sadness becomes persistent -- day after day -- that depression may be an issue.
 Or, if your child has disruptive behavior that interferes with normal social activities, interests, schoolwork, or family life, it may indicate that he or she has a depressive illness.

 Depression in Teens

 It is common for teens to occasionally feel unhappy.
 However, when the unhappiness lasts for more than two weeks and the teen experiences other symptoms of depression, then he or she may be suffering from adolescent depression.
 Because as many as one in every 33 children and one in eight adolescents suffer with depression, talk to your doctor and find out if your teen may be depressed.
 There is effective treatment available to help teens move beyond depression as they grow older.

 How Common Is Depression?

 It is estimated that, by the year 2020, major depression will be second only to ischemic heart disease in terms of the leading causes of disability in the world.
-But people with depression sometimes fail to realize (or accept) that there is a physical cause to their depressed moods.
+But people with depression sometimes fail to realize (or accept) that there is a biological cause to their depressed moods.
 As a result, they may search endlessly for external causes.